65 Habits That Can Help You Live A Longer Life

-As we get older, our bodies may change and our athletic prowess may decline—but the good news is that the steps we need to take to lead a longer, healthier life remain the same (for the most part).
-A healthy diet and regular activity are at the top of the to-do list, but it doesn't stop there…
+Any doctor will tell you that it's much easier to prevent something than it is to reverse it.
+As we get older, our bodies may change and our athletic prowess may decline, but when it comes to how to live a longer, healthier life, the steps remain the same—for the most part.
+A healthy diet and regular activity are at the top of the to-do list, but it doesn't stop there.

-Eat an Antioxidant-Rich Diet
+Eat an antioxidant-rich diet

 Antioxidants are one of your greatest defenses against aging, so it would serve you well to bolster your diet with as many as possible.
 "I'm always an advocate for adding antioxidant-rich foods to your diet to help prevent and ward off disease.
 Berries, bell peppers, grapes, and brightly colored fruits and veggies are all great options.
 I suggest having at least three cups of veggies and two cups of fruit per day at minimum," says Crandall.

-Consult a Dietitian
+Consult a dietitian

 Stress is a major issue as we age.
 The older we get, the more responsibility we take on and the less time we have to ourselves.
-"Learning to de-stress is very important," says Rachel Goldman Ph.D., psychologist, clinical assistant professor, NYU School of Medicine.
+"Learning to de-stress is very important," says Rachel Goldman Ph.D., psychologist, and clinical assistant professor, NYU School of Medicine.
 "If you're typically at a high-stress level to begin with, it can make managing stressful situations much more difficult and as a result can take a greater toll on your health.
-If you can fit in some "me" time into your day on a daily basis, your overall stress level or baseline is lower.
+If you can fit in some 'me' time into your day on a daily basis, your overall stress level or baseline is lower.
 Making sure you have good coping mechanisms to deal with stressors is important to our overall wellbeing as we age."

 Developing good relaxation techniques can be instrumental in handling difficult situations and keeping your mental state in a healthy place.
 "The easiest relaxation technique to do either in the moment or on a daily basis is to practice deep breathing techniques like diaphragmatic breathing.
 I usually have my clients practice doing that when they're not stressed to learn how to do it properly.
 Try taking five deep breaths before you sleep or when you wake up.
 That way when a stressor comes, you have the technique readily available to you," says Goldman.